kevin-44/WAX_ExpressTrade_Integration/README.md

 # Overview

-[OPSkins](https://opskins.com) released an **SDK** (*Software Development Kit*) for both [PHP](https://github.com/OPSkins/php-oauth) and [Node.js](https://github.com/OPSkins/node-opskins-api) - the PHP extension is specified to be specifically for [OPSkins OAuth](https://docs.opskins.com/public/en.html#oauth); however, it contains all the tools you need to invoke the [WAX ExpressTrade API](https://github.com/OPSkins/trade-opskins-api)!
-Depending on the programming language you prefer, that will be your base to integrate the WAX ExpressTrade API into your website.
+[OPSkins](https://opskins.com) hasn't released an **SDK** (*Software Development Kit*) for the [WAX ExpressTrade API](https://github.com/OPSkins/trade-opskins-api) in PHP or Node.js to date; however, there are extensions you can make use of that contain all the tools needed to invoke the API!
+Depending on the programming language you prefer, one of them is going to be your base to integrate the WAX ExpressTrade API into your website (the list can be found below).

-With the integration of the WAX ExpressTrade API, you can create your own VGO case opening website (such as [UnlockVGO](https://www.unlockvgo.com)) and earn **$0.25** per case opened (automatically added to your OPSkins.com account), set up a trading website where you can also profit from transactions, etc.
+With the integration of the WAX ExpressTrade API, you can create a VGO case opening website (such as [UnlockVGO](https://www.unlockvgo.com)) and earn **$0.25** per case opened, set up a trading website where you can also profit from transactions, etc.

 Throughout this tutorial, there will be several **notes** to give you a brief insight of specific recommendations/topics.